vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/comment.md

 ## Comment Provider

-Currently you can choose from Giscus, Waline and Twikoo.
+Currently you can choose from Giscus, Waline, Twikoo and Artalk.

 ::: tip Comment service selection